simplesingleton/SSP-simple-singleton-pattern/README.md

 ### > .setUp( )
 ----

 SetUp is a Main method.
-It run always when the father's module is called.
+It always runs when the father's module is called.
 ```javascript

 SSP.MyModule.setUp();